Murrieta Child Custody Lawyers

-In California, there are two main types of custody: legal custody and physical custody.
+In CA, there are two main types of custody: legal custody and physical custody.
 Every family’s case will be different.
 If one parent has had a history of alcoholism, for example, this may discount their eligibility to receive physical custody of the child.
 Or, there may be a cause where both parents have legal custody, but only one parent may have sole physical custody.

 Here are the distinctions between the different forms of custody: